davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 ### The payoff

 Promotion turns your short-term memory into a turbo-charged working set: most answers come straight from fast storage, while long-term memory idles happily on cheaper disks.
 The result?
-Faster responses, lower I/O thrash, and an audit trail you can actually read.
+Faster responses, lower I/O thrash, and an audit trail you can read.

 ## 4. Provides Reinforcement Learning and Data Promotion